dkedar7/MachineComprehension/README.md

 Web application to demonstrate ability of some state-of-the-art machine learning models at the questions answering task.
 The models chosen for the first deployment of the app are:

 1. BiDAF - ONNX pre-trained model
-2. DistilBERT - HuggingF ace implementation
+2. DistilBERT - HuggingFace implementation
 3. RoBERTa - Deepset implementation (on Hugging face model zoo)
 4. ALBERT - twmkn9 implmentation (on Hugging face model zoo)